mwgeurts/viewray_radiso/README.md

 by Mark Geurts <mark.w.geurts@gmail.com>
 <br>Copyright &copy; 2014, University of Wisconsin Board of Regents

-ArcCheckRadIso.m loads Sun Nuclear ArcCHECK movie files recorded across multiple exposures at different gantry angles and computes the minimum sphere (or circle, see below) that intersects the center of all exposures.
-The center of this sphere is the radiation-defined isocenter of the ViewRay treatment system, while the radius is the positioning accuracy (or _walkout_) of the beam collimation system.
+ArcCheckRadIso.m loads Sun Nuclear ArcCHECK&reg; movie files recorded across multiple exposures at different gantry angles and computes the minimum sphere (or circle, see below) that intersects the center of all exposures.
+The center of this sphere is the radiation-defined isocenter of the ViewRay&trade; treatment system, while the radius is the positioning accuracy (or _walkout_) of the beam collimation system.

 The concept of radiation isocenter is conventionally regarded as a two dimensional value, due in part to how radiation isocenter is historically measured (using film).
 In this context, the radius refers only to a circle around which each ray was measured.
 This restricts each measurement to only consider a single axis of source motion (collimator, gantry, or couch).
 In reality, however, the true isocenter location (and minimum radius) is a function of all motion axes and non-coplanarities of a treatment system.